This post offers 45+ ideas for surviving a boring lecture.

 While you’re doing alternative activities during the lecture, make sure you keep one ear open.

-I’d recommend tuning back in at least every time the lecturer changes slides to see what their next point is all about.
+I’d recommend tuning back in at least every time the professor changes slides to see what their next point is all about.

-But, if the content is way off topic and your lecturer is being … thoroughly boring … then you’re probably safe to do another task while still listening to your lecturer with one ear.
+But, if the content is way off topic and your professor is being … thoroughly boring … then you’re probably safe to do another task while still listening to your professor with one ear.

 Let’s take a look at a few productive things you could do.